sasaprole/test-crew-01/github_status.md

-The GitHub repository URL is https://github.com/sasaprole/ai-powered-erp-system, and all the files from the output directory have been successfully committed, including an updated README file.
+The GitHub repository URL is https://github.com/sasaprole/test-crew-01, and the commit was successful, with the following files committed:
+- github_status.md
+- requirements.md